jaylooloomi/QuietFileCombine/README.md

 # QuietFileCombine
-This api can easily combine the two distinct file.
+This API can easily combine the two distinct file.

 And folder something file.